Blotre/blotre/README.md

 Blot're  uses the [Play!
 Framework][play].

 ### Config
 To get your very own copy of Blot're up and running, you'll have to make just a few config changes.
-Not that we aren't BFFs and all.
-But even friends shouldn't share their client secretes.
+Not that we aren't BFFs and all, but even friends shouldn't share their client secrets.

 In `conf/play-authentication/mine.conf` replace the `XXX` with your credentials.
-And for production you may want to chaing the `application.secret` in `conf/application.conf`.
+And you may want to change `application.secret` in `conf/application.conf`.
 We're not saying the current one is insecure or anything, but variety is always good.

-You can add these in `FILE.prod.conf` and `FILE.test.conf` files and Blot're will automatically pick them up.
+You can add these in `FILE.prod.conf` and `FILE.test.conf` and Blot're will automatically pick them up.

 ### Deployment